Medically reviewed by Sanjai Sinha, MD. Last updated on Jan 7, 2021.

 multiple endocrine neoplasia type 2 (tumors in your glands);

-a personal or family history of medullary thyroid cancer;
+a personal or family history of medullary thyroid carcinoma (a type of thyroid cancer); or

-if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+diabetic ketoacidosis (call your doctor for treatment).

 stomach problems causing slow digestion;